Backstage at Birdland

 July 27, 2001

 Bobby LaVell's writing is crisp and outstanding, and the band features a solid cast of New York players.
 The orchestra will perform at the Yonkers Pier at 6 PM.
 The pier is a sort walk from the Yonkers Metro North Station.
-Parking near the station is also available for the Yonkers Jazz Festival which is every Friday from July to September
+Parking near the station is also availble for the Yonkers Jazz Festival which is every Friday from July to September

 Nancie Banks Orchestra